 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 The Illinois Department of Public Health's application for HOPWA funding requires all applicants, including HIV Care Connect Regions, to describe the regional area to be served by the applicant, the population of persons with HIV/AIDS in the proposed regional area to be served, and the housing service needs not currently being addressed by available public and/or private resources within the proposed service area.
 IDPH requires a project plan budget as part of the application process, including measurable goals, objectives, project coordination, and information on how the project would be continued if HOPWA funds were reduced or not available in future years.
-The application process incorporates a deadline for submission of applications

-If only summary criteria

-were described, how can

-potential applicants access

-application manuals or other
+The application process incorporates a deadline for submission of applications If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?

-state publications

-describing the application

-criteria?
 (CDBG only)

-Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only)

-The sponsor selection process is based on the Lead Agencies that receive funding for Ryan White Title II funds.
+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non- profit organizations, including community and faith-based organizations.
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith- based and other The sponsor selection process is based on the Lead Agencies that receive funding for Ryan White Title II funds.
 Each Regional Care Connect office has a local advisory board to assist the lead agency with determining priority services.
 The Department allows the HIV Care Connect Lead Agents to subcontract with local service providers for housing services.
 The Department holds meetings with lead agencies, giving instruction on how to include faith-based organizations as entities eligible to apply for funding.
-The type of collaboration brings a wide variety of people together to address a very complex disease.
-The HIV Care regions have experience in identifying needs, planning, contracting for services, developing formal linkages with service providers and providing a continuum of care to persons with HIV/AIDS.
+The type of collaboration brings a wide variety of people together to address a very complex disease. community-based The HIV Care regions have experience in identifying needs, planning, contracting for services, organizations).
+(HOPWA only) developing formal linkages with service providers and providing a continuum of care to persons with HIV/AIDS.
 The work plan will include descriptions of populations to be served, the care and service needs of the populations and ways in which the HIV Care Connect Regions will insure that the most in need will receive housing assistance.
 The application required all HIV Care Connect Regions to describe the intended regional area to be served, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by public and private resources within the service area